nightscout/cgm-remote-monitor/docs/pivotal-web-services-setup/README.md

 services:
   - my-nightscout-db              ## <- REPLACE with the name you used when you create the mLab instance in the Marketplace.
 MUST match!
 ```
 Here you should enter the `Instance_Name` you used for mLab in the step above.
 This binds the database to the app in the Space.
+Unlike the app name, it doesn't have to be super-unique, just a match for the name you used in mLab.

 OK, that's it!
 Save your `manifest.yml` file to disk as `text` and don't change the suffix `.yml`.
 This work will save you time in the next step and a lot later should you need to deploy nightscout again.
 ### Pushing The App To PWS